 There are 2 billion monthly active users on YouTube.
 It’s also one of the most popular search engines in the world, just under Google.

-With your YouTube channel you can:
+When you create a YouTube channel you can:

 - Demonstrate thought leadership: Share information and insights valuable to your target audience, focusing on your subject niche.